hapax/hapax.github.io/assets/psychology-time.md

 - ["Zeno’s Paradoxes"](https://plato.stanford.edu/entries/paradox-zeno/#Arr)
   (2018), Nick Huggett. *Stanford Encyclopedia of Philosophy*.
 - ["The Experience and Perception of Time"](https://plato.stanford.edu/entries/time-experience/) (2019), Robin Le Poidevin. *Stanford Encyclopedia of Philosophy*.

-Duration is somewhat trickier.
-The subjective "length" of an experience is, I think, probably very similar to the velocity of an arrow.
-Velocity is the rate at which distance increases, or equivalently, the increment in distance for some fixed length of time.
-The subject duration of an experience is probably connected to the strength, number, and kind of sensory or memory traces, the analogue of "distance".
-The same is probably true for judgments on temporal duration generally.
-But the precise mechanism is unimportant; my only purpose here is to show that it is plausible that subjective duration can be explained by intrinsic properties of a brain state.

-I want to argue is that it is
-plausibly explained by intrinsic properties of a brain state.
-The brain has various ways it can measure sensory inputs.
-It has natural physiological means (such as circulation) for measuring time, and intensity thresholds, channel capacities, and so forth, for measuring strength.
-How long a moment seems like to last is likely to be connected to the rate at which these data are acquired and stored in various systems for short-term memory.